tobyyosoba777/tobyyosoba777/README.md

 ## I'm a student and a programmer
 - 🌱 I’m currently learning Python and react
-- 👯 I’m looking to collaborate with other Developers
 - 🥅 2022 Goals: Learn new Tech Stacks
 - ⚡ Fun fact: I play football
 &nbsp;&nbsp;